roulette wheel with dynamic orange cloudbet logo in the background

 Casino

-The Basics: How To Play Roulette
+Roulette Strategy: How to Play Roulette

 The wheel is numbered 1-36, which alternate between red and black, with a single 0 on a European wheel, or a 0 and a 00 on an American wheel, which are green.
 The numbers are positioned on the wheel seemingly at random.
 The zeroes are important as they are what gives the house its edge (2.7% on a European table; 5.26% on an American table).
 The odds at which you win depend on how specific your bet is.